By Alison Shelales, RN

 October is Breast Cancer Awareness Month, an ideal time to learn more about breast cancer screening.
 Regular mammograms are one of the best cancer screening tools we have.
 Discovering breast cancer early is important because it can reduce your mortality risk by 25-30% or more.
 However, not all women take advantage of this important tool for early cancer detection – usually due to unwarranted fear, expense, or perceived lack of time.

 A mammogram is a simple procedure that takes only about 20 minutes to perform.
 The procedure is also safe, as only a very small amount of radiation is used.
 At Reliant we know that getting a mammogram can be stressful for many women.
 That’s why we go out of our way to provide a welcoming environment and a caring staff to make the process as easy as possible.
-Reliant offers mammography services at four convenient locations – in Worcester, Holden, Leominster and Southborough.
+Reliant offers mammography services at three convenient locations – in Worcester, Leominster and Southborough.

 You should discuss with your primary care provider when you should start having mammograms.
 Typically, all women age 40 and older at average risk for breast cancer should have a yearly mammogram.
 However, those with a family history of breast cancer and certain other risk factors may need to have mammograms earlier than 40.
 Keep in mind that the risk of developing breast cancer increases with age.
 So as you get older, a mammogram is more important than ever.